dessibelle/logged-in/readme.txt

 Tags: logged, in, login, log, redirect, users, visitors Requires at least: 2.7
 Tested up to: 3.2.1
-Stable tag: 0.1
+Stable tag: 1.0

 Allows you to close your site to non-logged in users, by redirecting them to the login page, displaying a message or a specific template file.

 == Description ==

 Allows you to close your site to non-logged in users, by redirecting them to the login page, displaying a message or a specific template file.
-Currently settings are available only as filters, but some GUI options are planned for a future release.
+The plugin can be configured to redirect visitors to login page, display a short message using your themes layout or display a fallback file located in your `stylesheet_directory`.

 == Installation ==